 Archangel Jeremiel is known as the Angel of Hope and Mercy.
 His name means Mercy of God.
 He is also my guardian angel and introduced himself by name about 13 years ago.
 When he said his name it sounded like ‘Rrrzzzzemiel.’
 I had no idea who he was then.
 So I did what so many modern mystics do… I Googled his name and came up with the most common spellings: Remiel, Ramiel, and Jeremiel.

-In Doreen Virtue’s popular Angel Tarot Cards deck, Jeremiel has been chosen to represent the Judgment card which is apt, since he is the angel of Divine Judgment in Orthodox Christianity.
+In Doreen Virtue’s popular Angel Tarot Cards deck, Jeremiel represents the Judgment card which is apt, since he is the angel of Divine Judgment in Orthodox Christianity.
 Judgment gives us an Astrological correspondence with Pluto and a resonance with the Scorpio energies of the Death card.
-This is all spot on since Jeremiel of the Purple and Gold rays is also an angel of transmutation.
+This is all spot on since Jeremiel of the Purple and Gold rays is also an angel of transmutation and transformation.

-Angelic transmutation of negative energy is always an act of mercy that restores hope, so perhaps now it becomes a little bit clearer why Jeremiel is known as the Angel of Hope and Mercy.
+Angelic transmutation and transformation of negative energy is always an act of mercy that restores hope.
+So perhaps now it becomes a little bit clearer why Jeremiel is the Angel of Hope and Mercy.

 Nobody needs hope more than those who are dying (physically and literally).
 The personality clings strongly to the body/life (or thing) it claimed as its own.
-At times like those, you may wish to use the sigil shown here, which was given to me in a dream when my father in this incarnation was struggling with letting go.
+At times like those, you may wish to use the sigil shown here, which was given to me in a dream when my father was transitioning.

-Succinctly put, Archangel Jeremiel helps us review the past so that the present can be transmuted and are free to move forward into the future fully aligned with Spirit in a state of grace.
-The Tarot spread above was created to help you connect with Jeremiel through the Tarot cards.
-He instructed me to create a spread without set card positions, so you will need to rely in the information that comes through intuitively in the form of three little ‘stories’ for each of the three rows.
+Succinctly put, Archangel Jeremiel helps us review the past to transmute the present and free us to move forward into the future fully aligned with Spirit in a state of grace.
+The Tarot spread above can help you connect with Jeremiel through the Tarot cards.
+He instructed me to create a spread without set card positions, so you will need to rely on the information that comes through intuitively in the form of three little ‘stories’ for each of the three rows.

 For those of you who are new to reading the Tarot cards this way, you will learn to put yourself in a receptive state and then allow the information to flow without worrying about individual card meanings.
 Rely on visual clues and your own gut feeling.
 If you find it difficult to become relaxed and receptive enough for the information to flow, you may want to experiment with changing the sounds, scents and lighting in your immediate environment.

-The bonus of reading like this, as opposed to with set positional meanings (where you rely on traditional card meanings) is that you will begin to notice quantum leaps in your psychic development as your third eye gets a very good workout in the process.
+The bonus of reading like this, as opposed to with set positional meanings (where you rely on traditional card meanings) is that you will begin to notice quantum leaps when it comes to developing your intuition.

 Although you do not need to light patchouli incense and play Deva Premal softly in the background, I do strongly recommend that you light a candle invoking the assistance of Archangel Jeremiel before you begin your reading.